SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 ## Copying files to/from `/project`

-* Be careful about using the Unix `mv` command to copy files you own to /project.
-Since `mv` preserves file ownership, using it to move a file you own to the communal /project directory will mean that the file counts against your 2GB <user> quota rather than the communal 1TB quota of <def-sponsor>.
+* Be careful about using the Unix `mv` command to copy files you own to `/project`.
+Since `mv` preserves file ownership, using it to move a file you own to the communal `/project` directory will mean that the file counts against your 2GB `<user>` quota rather than the communal 1TB quota of `def-<sponsor>`.
-* Instead, use `cp` to copy directories and files into the communal /project space.
+* Instead, use `cp` to copy directories and files into the communal `/project` space.
 * For example, say you want to copy `TestDir` from your `/scratch/<user>` directory to `/project/def-jgraham/share`.
 First change directory to `/scratch/<user>`